Nola-Developer-Incubator/MardiGrasParadeGame/README.md

    git clone https://github.com/Nola-Developer-Incubator/MardiGrasParadeGame.git
    cd MardiGrasParadeGame

-2. Install dependencies and run dev server:
+2. Install dependencies and run dev server (Windows PowerShell may block npm wrappers; see troubleshooting):

    npm ci
    npm run dev

 3. Open in browser: http://localhost:5000

+Joystick (mobile/tablet) — how to enable and use
+- Open Settings (gear icon) while on a phone or tablet.
+- Toggle "Joystick Controls" to enable the on-screen joystick.
+- Use: touch and drag the circular joystick area to move the player.
+Release to stop.
+The joystick supports pointer events and multi-touch in modern browsers.

 Build & publish (GitHub Pages)
 - Local build only (inspect output):